Unified.to

 You pay for activity, not connections.

 Whether a customer connects one integration or five doesn't matter.
-Cost is driven by how much data flows through the system.
+Cost is driven by actual data activity through the platform.

 3. Per-consumer (end customer)